161chihuahuas/dusk/howto.md

 Dusk is not a single unified network - it is ad-hoc and designed to be highly segmented, meaning there are *many* dusk networks that can appear and disappear as their individual group members change and regenerate.
 In simple terms, you run dusk with your friends, your community, your affinity group.

+Your first-degree links may have other links that will also strengthen your network and those links may include others and so on.

 #### Linking Devices

 To take advantage of dusk's deniability properties and strengthen your data security, you'll need to link some devices.